smttsp/last_chance_adoption/docs/volunteer-guides/orientation.md

 3. Sign up for your first volunteer shift
 4. Join our volunteer communication channels

-Thank you for joining Last Chance Adoption!
+Thank you for joining Last Chance Animal Rescue!
 Your dedication and compassion will make a huge difference in the lives of the cats in our care.